Courseiva

 Multi-Selecthard

 A company is migrating an on-premises Oracle database to Amazon RDS for Oracle.
 The database is 2 TB in size and has a 24/7 uptime requirement.
 The migration must have minimal downtime and support ongoing replication.
-Which THREE services or features should the specialist use to accomplish this?
+Which TWO services or features should the specialist use to accomplish this?

 A.Oracle Data Guard to replicate to RDS.